Photo: Kaare Viemose & Den Jyske Opera

 Across ten countries Tecwyn has conducted the BBC Philharmonic, the BBC National Orchestra of Wales, the BBC Scottish Symphony Orchestra, Ulster Orchestra, the Orchestra of Opera North, Helsingborg Symphony Orchestra, Nordic Chamber Orchestra, Stavanger Symphony Orchestra, Grazer Philharmonic Orchestra, Manchester Camerata, Salomon Orchestra, Dunedin Symphony Orchestra, Auckland Philharmonia Orchestra, Christchurch Symphony Orchestra, Netherlands, Queensland and Adelaide symphony orchestras with repeat invitations to all of these ensembles.
 He continues to enjoy success with youth orchestras and young players with multiple projects for NYOS, RNCM the NZSO NYO and more recently the symphony orchestra at The Royal Conservatoire Scotland.
 Tecwyn’s experience over all these ensembles reveals his interest and skill in delivering a wide range of repertoire from Bach to recent composers such as Sir John Tavener and James MacMillan.

 In 2015 Tecwyn returned to the BBC Philharmonic recording a concert of NZ and Australian music for the 2015 Anzac Day commemorations and worked with Orchestre Philharmonique de Strasbourg recording the orchestral tracks as part of John Psathas’ ‘No Man’s Land’ project.
 Other recent highlights include BBC New generation artist recordings with BBC NOW and soloists Pavel Kolesnikov and Narek Hakhnazaryan, Messiah with Huddersfield Choral and the Royal Northern Sinfonia, Messiah in Edinburgh, his Norwegian debut with the Stavanger Symphony and performances of Gershwin’s Crazy for you with Gothenburg Opera.
-Early in 2016 Tecwyn made his debut with the BBC Singers and returned to the ensemble in 2017.
+Early in 2016 Tecwyn made his debut with the BBC Singers and has fulfilled several return invitations since.